 “Episodic memory is very sensitive,” says Hampson.
 “It’s easily damaged.”

 The study went like this.
 Forteen volunteers, with electrodes implanted in their brains, performed a memory task similar to that involved in episodic memory.
 As they did this, the researchers recorded, in the brain’s hippocampus, the patterns of electrical activity associated with the storage of the memory.
 It’s worth noting here that all the participants had already had electrodes implanted in their brains for a separate epilepsy procedure, and they didn’t get “chipped” just for the purposes of this experiment.

 “We were able to get simultaneous recordings from anywhere from 10 to 60 neurons at a time,” says Hampson.
 Amazingly, even when a person’s memory is impaired, it is possible to identify the neural firing patterns that indicate correct memory formation, he says.

-Then, using a multi-input, multi-output nonlinear mathematical model developed by bioengineers Theodore Berger and Dong Song at the University of Southern California in Los Angeles, they decoded those neural patterns and synthesised a code for correct memory storage.
+Then, using a multi-input, multi-output (MIMO) nonlinear mathematical model developed by bioengineers Theodore Berger and Dong Song at the University of Southern California in Los Angeles, they then decoded those neural patterns into digital binary 1’s and 0’s and synthesised a digital code for correct memory storage.
 Berger’s team has previously used the model to decode animal memories.

-With the neural code in hand, the team could then recreate it artificially using their brain prostheses.
-Volunteers were asked to perform a memory task, and as they did, the researchers fed electrical impulses, in a precise pattern customized for each volunteer, to the target area of the hippocampus, influencing the firing pattern of those neural circuits.
+With this so called digital “neural code” in hand, the team could then recreate the memories it represented artificially using their volunteers brain prostheses.
+Volunteers were then asked to perform a memory task, and as they did, the researchers fed electrical impulses, in a precise pattern customized for each volunteer, to the target area of the hippocampus, influencing the firing pattern of those neural circuits.

 In other words they recorded the brain activity associated with the storage of specific information, mathematically modelled and decoded that activity, and then wrote the code back into brain to make existing memory work better.